capiotsoftware/swagger-sequelize-crud/README.md

 const SMCrud = require("swagger-sequelize-crud");
 //In your controller, simply expose the following var sequelize = new Sequelize("dbUrl,options);
-var definition = {}; //Your mongoose Schema definition here.
+//db needs to be created before using sequelize object var definition = {}; //Your mongoose Schema definition here.
 var modelName = "Your Table Name";
 var options = {